Travel Report Australia, from Sydney to Uluru / Ayers Rock (June 2019)

 We continue walking to the second shelter stand (turn right after the first).
 This offers by far the best view in the morning and as a highlight for photographers also a dead tree that can be wonderfully integrated into the composition.

 From this location one can also see Kata Tjuta in the morning light.
 No less impressive than Ayers Rock.

 Around 8am the magic is over and all buses are gone.
 We drive back to the hotel for breakfast.
 A little tip, the hotels are all part of the Accor group and if you are an Advantage Club member (registration is enough), you get 30% off the breakfast price.
 The breakfast at the Sails in the Desert leaves nothing to be desired.

 The opportunity to walk around Ayers Rock (Uluru)

-At 10:30am we drive back to Ayers Rock again.
+We drive back to Ayers Rock again.
 We have decided to walk around it.
 The so-called Base Walk can be started from either of the two parking lots (no matter which one) and is about 10.5km long.
 It is easy to walk and in June tolerable from the temperatures.
 You also get a completely different view of this huge monolith.